 When you let go of the old way of doing things, you set yourself up for something even better.

 Letting go of the past way of doing things does not mean how you did it was wrong or that what you’re doing now “isn’t as good.”
 When I would listen to my children’s experiences with their father, I would have a painful, competitive feeling.
 Now it doesn’t affect me anymore.
 I’m excited they get to do some of our favorite things and I think they’re very fortunate kids.

-The sooner you accept that your life has changed and stop fighting it, the easier it’ll be for you to move on and return to your kind-hearted self.
+The sooner you accept that your life has changed and stop fighting it, the easier it’ll be for you to move on.

 Being afraid to love your kids the way you want to haunts divorcing parents.
 They’re so afraid that what they’re doing with their kids will be thrown back in their face.
 Short of the big no-no’s: using drugs, physical abuse, and other unlawful behavior, what you do with your kids is up to you!
 So many parents worry that if they do this or if they do that, the other parent will use it against them.
 They will.
 And they will try to.
 But, as I like to say… so what!?!

 Loving your children means just that.
-There’s this enormous opportunity going forward for you to have your own, unique, happiness and trust with your children on your own.
+There’s this enormous opportunity to have a unique relationship with your children.
+On your own.
 You get to be there for them when they’re scared.
 Create new traditions and routines.
 Enjoy hearing about their lives.
 Explore what they’re learning, remembering, and doing.